 - You’re targeting a single platform for your app – Android or iOS only, and you don’t expect this to change.

 - You need direct access to device capabilities that only native can provide.

 When to use React Native

 - You want to build a cross-platform app with a fairly straightforward use case.

 - You want to quickly make a prototype or MVP.
 Even if you’re considering using native development when bringing a product to market, React Native is great for putting something together quickly.
 This can prove to be a valuable test of the framework’s viability for your given use case – maybe native won’t be needed after all.

 - You want the logistical benefits that a hybrid framework provides: a single codebase and supporting development process, from which typically stems a reduction in costs.

-With React Native, in most cases, you get the best of both worlds: lower effort and associated cost and time to market while still producing a robust and performant app that stands up against its native competition.
-React Native is often the clear choice for rapid prototyping and the production of MVPs – a process that can serve as an evaluation of whether or not the technology meets the long-term requirements of your project.
+With React Native development, in most cases, you get the best of both worlds: lower effort and associated cost and time to market, while still producing a robust and performant app that stands up against its native competition.
+The React Native framework is often the clear choice for rapid prototyping and the production of MVPs – a process that can serve as an evaluation of whether or not the technology meets the long-term requirements of your project.
 These benefits make React Native a strong option for a lot of organizations.
 Still, if you need pure horsepower or have a use case that requires it, native can sometimes remain the way to go.